jeelnadaa/blockdoom-minecraft/README.md

 ---

-## 🎮 Core Gameplay Mechanics
+## 🎮 Core Gameplay Mechanics & Advanced Features

+- **Interactive In-Game GUI (`/blockdoom ui`)**: A fully immersive chest inventory menu allowing server admins to view, adjust, and toggle all settings (timer, radius, speed, build protection, early reveal, auto-reload) with left/right/shift clicks and real-time chat/sound feedback.
+Includes a multi-page interactive **Blacklist Manager**.
 - **Probabilistic Dimension Selection**: Only dimensions containing active players are selected, weighted by player count (e.g. 3 players in Overworld and 1 in Nether = 75% Overworld, 25% Nether).
+- **Dimension Isolation**: Deletion cycles and registries are strictly isolated per dimension.
+Deleting Overworld Stone leaves Nether Stone perfectly safe.
 - **Loaded Chunk Snapshot Scanning**: To ensure peak server performance, BlockDoom never scans the entire world.
 It asynchronously inspects chunk snapshots within a configurable radius around players.
-- **Player Placement Protection**: Any block manually placed by a player is tracked in highly efficient, persistent chunk-based storage.
-Player-placed blocks are **permanently safe** from deletion.
+- **Player Placement Protection Toggle**: When enabled (`protect-player-builds`), any block manually placed by a player whose material is registered as deleted is tracked in highly efficient, persistent chunk-based storage.
+These blocks are **permanently safe** from deletion.
-- **No-Repeat Guarantee**: Once a material is erased, it is logged into `deleted_materials.yml` and can never be selected again.
+- **No-Repeat Guarantee**: Once a material is erased in a world, it is logged into `deleted_materials.yml` and can never be selected again.
-- **TPS-Preserving Deletion Queue**: Block deletions happen in batched chunks per server tick with maximum block update caps, ensuring smooth server performance during massive ore/rock purges.
+- **TPS-Preserving Deletion Queue & PDC Caching**: Block deletions happen in batched chunks per server tick with maximum block update caps.
+Chunks are permanently tagged in their NBT `PersistentDataContainer` (`scrub_cycle`), allowing the plugin to instantly bypass clean chunks on unloads/reloads for zero CPU overhead.

 ---

 ## ⚙️ Configuration Guide (`config.yml`)

 The `config.yml` file allows full customization of gameplay timers, performance limits, blacklists, UI messages, and sound cues.
-Changes can be applied instantly without restarting the server by running `/blockdoom reload`.
+When `auto-reload-on-config-change` is enabled, changes applied via `/blockdoom config` or `/blockdoom ui` take effect instantly across all game timers and subsystems.

 ```yaml
 game: